contatoestevao883/contatoestevao883/README.md

 <h1 align="left">👋 Hey there! </h1>

-<h3> I'm Estevão, a Front-End Developer certified by Kenzie Academy Brasil and Driven Education Bootcamp. </h3>
+<h3> I'm Estevão, a Full Stack Developer certified by Kenzie Academy Brasil and Driven Education Bootcamp. </h3>
-<h3> Passionate about building interactive, responsive, and user-friendly web applications. </h3>
+<h3> Passionate about building dynamic and responsive web applications, combining both front-end and back-end development with React and Node.js. </h3>

 --------------------------------------------------------------